SainsburyWellcomeCentre/aeon_acquisition/docs/experimenter_instructions_and_troubleshooting.md

 - Notes on Errors:
 	- Out-of-memory error
 	- Tracking error (tracking queue empty)
+	- Com port access denied error: Bonsai is not able to access a COM port on the acquisition computer that a hardware device is connected to.
+		- Causes:
+			- Some other process in Windows gains access to that COM port.
+			- The Bonsai workflow is started too quickly after Bonsai is started (this would mean the COM ports did not initialize properly in Bonsai).
+		- Fixes:
+			- Restart Bonsai.
+			- Restart the computer.

 ## Starting a Session (Placing a mouse in the arena)